fnproject/fdk-java/README.md

 This creates a new Maven based Java Function which includes some boilerplate to get you started.
 The `pom.xml` includes a dependency on the latest version of the `fn` Java FDK that is useful for developing your Java functions.

-Note that the `jbloggs/hello` name follows the format of a Docker image name.
-In this tutorial you will be running locally, so you will not need to push images to a Docker registry, but in a real scenario you would deploy to a remote registry and therefore you should replace `jbloggs` with your user name.
+Note that the `your_dockerhub_account/hello` name follows the format of a Docker image name.
+The `fn` platform relies on docker images implementing functions and these will be deployed to a Docker registry.
+By default Docker Hub is used, hence the requirement for a Docker Hub account.
+You should replace `your_dockerhub_account` with your account name.

 You can now import this project into your favourite IDE as normal.